berdle/Ablesock/README.md

 named clips in response to user input.

 Features:
-	Activate named clips via socket connection.
+	Activate named clips and scenes via socket connection.
-	Nothing much else!
-It's very much a work in progress and today is day 1.
+	It's very much a work in progress.

 Notes:
 	Currently using port 6000.
 Alter in code as desired.
 Will